CExA-project/ddc/paper/joss-paper.md

 Solutions have been proposed in Python and Julia to address these issues.
 In Python, the Xarray [@hoyer2017xarray] and Pandas [@reback2020pandas] libraries allow users to label dimensions that can then be used to perform computation.
 Following a similar approach, the "Discrete Domain Computation" (DDC) library aims to bring equivalent functionality to the C++ ecosystem.
 It uses a zero overhead abstraction approach, i.e. with labels fixed at compile-time, on top of different performant portable libraries, such as: Kokkos [@9485033], Kokkos Kernels (TODO: add a citation), Kokkos-fft (TODO: add a citation) and Ginkgo [@GinkgoJoss2020].

 The library is actively used to modernize the Fortran-based Gysela plasma simulation code (TODO: add a citation).
-This simulation code relies heavily on high-dimensional arrays that span multiple representations, including Fourier, Spline, Cartesian, and various curvilinear meshes.
+This simulation code relies heavily on high-dimensional arrays that span multiple representations, including Fourier, spline, Cartesian, and various curvilinear meshes.
 In the legacy Fortran implementation, these arrays were manipulated using implicit conventions, making it difficult to enforce correctness at the API level.
 DDC enables a more explicit, strongly-typed representation of these arrays, ensuring at compile-time that function calls respect the expected dimensions.
 This reduces indexing errors and improves code maintainability, particularly in large-scale scientific software.

 ## DDC Core key features